VenuDumne/Language-Translator/README.md

 			# Printing Speech which need to
 			# be translated.
 			print("Phase to be Translated :"+ get_sentence)

-			# Using translate() method which requires
-			# three arguments, 1st the sentence which
-			# needs to be translated 2nd source language
-			# and 3rd to which we need to translate in
 			text_to_translate = translator.translate(get_sentence,
 													src= from_lang,
 													dest= to_lang)